ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 ### Host name prefix
 {: #vs_orderinginstances-host-name-prefix}

-The host name is used for all bare metal server orders.
+The host name is used for all Bare Metal Server orders.
 It is recommended to use the host name for all management virtual machines, such as vCenter Server and NSX.

 The host name prefix must meet the following requirements:
-* The name must start and end with an alphanumeric character.
-* Only alphanumeric and dash (-) characters are allowed.
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* The host name prefix must start with a lowercase alphabetic character.
+* The host name prefix must end with a lowercase alphabetic or numeric character.
-* The maximum length is 10 characters.
+* The maximum length of the host name prefix is 10 characters.

 ### Subdomain label
 {: #vs_orderinginstances-subdomain-label}

 The subdomain label must meet the following requirements:
-*  Only alphanumeric and dash (-) characters are allowed.
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* The subdomain label must start with a lowercase alphabetic character.
-*  The subdomain label must start and end with an alphanumeric character.
+* The subdomain label must end with a lowercase alphabetic or numeric character.
 * The maximum length of the subdomain label is 10 characters.

 ### Domain name
 {: #vs_orderinginstances-domain-name}

 The domain name is used for all {{site.data.keyword.baremetal_short}} and must meet the following requirements:
-* The name must consist of two or more strings that are separated by period (.)
+* The domain name must consist of two or more strings that are separated by period (.)
-* Only alphanumeric and dash (-) characters are allowed.
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
-* Each string must start with an alphabetic character and end with an alphanumeric character, and the last string can contain only alphabetic characters.
+* Each string must start with a lowercase alphabetic character and end with a lowercase alphabetic or numeric character.
+* The last string can contain only lowercase alphabetic characters.
 * The length of the last string must be in the range 2 - 24 characters.
-* The length of other strings must be in the range 1 - 63 characters.
+* The length of the other strings must be in the range 1 - 63 characters.
 * The maximum length of the domain name is 189 characters.

 ### Public or private network